 Pre-registering helps committees with their planning and will make the first morning of Orientation Week a little quicker and easier, but it is not mandatory.
 For more specific registration questions, contact the head of your week.

 Please note that Residence Orientation is a part of living in residence, and so no extra registration is necessary.
 If you are not living in residence and are participating in FYNIRS Orientation, you will need to register!
-Contact Samantha Moras , the head of FYNIRS Orientation for more information!
+Contact Logan Weaver or Hurray Weng, the Co-Chairs of FYNIRS Orientation, at email@example.com for more information!

 Absolutely!
-NEWTS (New Exchange Worldly Transfer Students, and Castle Kids too!)
+NEWTS (New Exchange Worldly Transfer Students, and Castle Students too!)
 Orientation is run specifically for undergraduate students new to Queen's who are not in their first year of university.